Electrical contractors in

 Submit application

-File application with Maine Department of Professional and Financial Regulation including experience documentation, references, and application fees.
+Complete application through Maine Department of Professional and Financial Regulation website with required documentation, references, and fees ($50-100 depending on license type).

 Obtain insurance and bonding